It’s a moment of satisfaction to launch your website after the collective hard work & effort made by you and your web developer.

-If you really want to cater to the wide audience, you must ensure that your website has been optimised for all the desktops, laptops, mobiles and tablets.
-If your website is not responsive, your users won’t give a second thought to quit your website.
+If you really want to cater to a wide audience, you must ensure that your website has been optimized for all desktops, laptops, mobiles, and tablets.
+If your website is not responsive, your users won’t give a second thought to quitting your website.

 #7 Fonts & typography (for readability)